Home / Coffee Knowledge / Olympia Express Maximatic – a difficult dual-circuit test

 Olympia Express Maximatic – a difficult dual-circuit test

-What could be more appealing than a home espresso machine whose 150 components are predominantly produced and assembled locally?
+What could be more appealing than a domestic espresso machine, whose 150 components are predominantly produced and assembled "locally"!?
 We're talking about Olympia Express – a company that has been a pioneer in espresso machine production in Switzerland for over 80 years.

-The company and brand are iconic.
+Both the company and the brand are iconic.
 Their longevity is legendary.
-In fact, machines are still available that have been producing espresso for 30 years.
-The espresso machine manufacturer, acquired by Schätti Metallwarenfabrik AG in Schwanden in 2011, strongly communicates its tradition, materials, coffee quality, and experience.
+Indeed, there are still machines available that have been delivering espresso for 30 years.
+The espresso machine manufacturer, acquired by Schätti Metallwarenfabrik AG in Schwanden in 2011, strongly emphasizes tradition, materiality, coffee quality, and experience.

-Besides cult status, longevity, and coffee quality, we have some expectations.
+Beyond its cult status, longevity, and coffee quality, we have several expectations.

 Materiality par excellence

-How we've cursed over the past few weeks and months in our dual-circuit machine tests about unsmoothed metal edges and thin "semi-metal."
-The Olympia Express Maximatic is no different!
-This small dual-circuit machine is also one of the heaviest, most robust, and, above all, best-made espresso machines.
-Its weight of around 18 kilograms is quite impressive.
-Nothing wobbles when clamping the portafilter.
+How much we have cursed over **unburred metal edges** and thin "semi-metal" during our heat exchanger tests in recent weeks and months.
+Not so with the Olympia Express Maximatic!
+This small heat exchanger is also one of the heaviest, most robust, and, above all, best-manufactured espresso machines.
+Its roughly 18 kilograms of dead weight speak volumes.
+Nothing wobbles when inserting the portafilter.

-The polished stainless steel of the front and upper section feels twice as thick as the outer skin of the Bezzera BZ10 .
+The polished stainless steel of the front and upper section feels twice as thick as the outer casing of the Bezzera BZ10.
 The Lelit Mara X, in contrast, feels as soft as a pillow.
-And the edges are buttery smooth, even on the drip tray, whose punched holes would also work as a potato grater in almost all machines we know.
+And the edges are buttery smooth, even on the drip tray, whose punched holes on almost all machines known to us could double as potato graters.
 The powder-coated side panels also make a good impression.
-It's a joy!
+This is a joy!

-The stainless steel water tank with a capacity of 1.5 liters is also a delight.
-This is usually made of plastic, and the cheap kind at that.
-You could probably hammer carpenter's nails into the Olympia's water tank.
+The stainless steel water tank with a capacity of 1.5 liters is also a joy.
+Usually, this is plastic, and of the cheap variety.
+With the Olympia's water tank, you could probably hammer in carpenter's nails.

 Olympia Express Maximatic